Harshp20/Python-Instagram-Bot/README.md

 ## Features:
 1. Get Non-Followers - See who's not following you back.
 2. Unfollow People - Unfollows people that are not following you back.
 (35 people/hour for 5 hours) Note:- This feature will skip the celebrity and famous profiles.
-3. Raw Unfollow - Unfollows people reagrdless for of them follwoing you back or not.
+3. Raw Unfollow - Unfollows all people reagrdless for of them follwoing you back or not.
 (35 people/hour for 5 hours)
 4. Follow People - Follows people from the followers list of desired profiles for growth.
 (35 people/hour for 5 hours)
 5. Supports wait time for 2-Factor Authentication enabled accounts.